Hans Halvorson Physics, Logic, Philosophy

 Niels Bohr: Philosopher in Action

-Niels Bohr wasn’t a philosopher by trade, but he was an exemplar of a professional scientist who engaged in philosophical reflection and debate at a high level.
-Bohr’s work in physics was driven by philosophical vision; and what he discovered in physics fed back into his philosophical worldview.
-For example, Bohr frequently spoke of “the epistemological lesson of quantum physics”.
-Whether or not we agree with Bohr about what the philosophical lessons of quantum physics are,1 we should admire his attempt to bring his worldview into harmony with the deliverances of science.
-In short, Bohr had a “pro-science attitude” and a philosophy of life that supported that attitude.
+Niels Bohr wasn’t a philosopher by trade, but he was an exemplar of a scientist who approached his scientific practice in a reflective and philosophical fashion.
+Bohr’s work in physics was driven by philosophical vision; and what he learned by doing physics fed back into his worldview.
+Most notably, Bohr frequently referred to “the epistemological lesson of quantum physics”.
+Whether or not we agree with Bohr about what the philosophical lessons of quantum physics are,1 surely we can admire his attempt to align his worldview with the deliverances of the empirical sciences.
+In short, Bohr committed his life to science, and he developed a philosophy of life that was in harmony with that commitment.

 Why Bohr and why now?